myTerminal/slide-gazer/README.md

 Use the **Preferences** button on the top-right corner to reveal more options like animations and slide auto-transition.

-While viewed on a mobile phone or a tablet with a touch-screen, a bar is displayed at the bottom edge to be able to navigate through slides.
+While viewed on a mobile phone or a tablet with a touch-screen, a bar is displayed at the bottom edge to be able to navigate through slides by swiping.

 ### Controlling a slide-show